Use of a controlled experiment and computational models to measure the impact of sequential peer exposures on decision making: Abstract

 \section{Abstract}

-It is widely believed that the adoption behavior of a decision-maker in a social network is related to the number of signals it receives from its peers in the social network.
-It is unclear if these same principles hold when the ``pattern" by which they receive these signals vary and when potential decisions have different utilities.
-To investigate that, we manipulate social signal exposure in an online controlled experiment with human participants.
-Specifically, we change the number of signals and the pattern through which participants receive them over time.
-We analyze its effect through a controlled game where each participant makes a decision to select one option when presented with six choices with differing utilities, with one choice having the most utility.
-We avoided network effects by holding the neighborhood network of the users constant.
-Over multiple rounds of the game, we observe the following: (1) even in the presence of monetary risks and previously acquired knowledge of the six choices, decision-makers tend to deviate from the obvious optimal decision when their peers make similar choices, (2) when the quantity of social signals vary over time, the probability that a participant selects the decision similar to the one reflected by the social signals and therefore being responsive to social influence does not necessarily correlate proportionally to the absolute quantity of signals and (3) an early subjugation to higher quantity of peer social signals turned out to be a more effective strategy of social influence when aggregated over the rounds.
+It is widely believed that one’s peers influence product adoption behaviors.
+This relationship has been linked to the number of signals a decision-maker receives in a social network.
+But it is unclear if these same principles hold when the ``pattern" by which it receives these signals vary and when peer influence is directed towards choices which are not optimal.
+To investigate that, we manipulate social signal exposure in an online controlled experiment using a game with human participants.
+Each participant in the game makes a decision among choices with differing utilities.
+We observe the following: (1) even in the presence of monetary risks and previously acquired knowledge of the choices, decision-makers tend to deviate from the obvious optimal decision when their peers make similar decision which we call the \textit{influence decision}, (2) when the quantity of social signals vary over time, the forwarding probability of the influence decision and therefore being responsive to social influence does not necessarily correlate proportionally to the absolute quantity of signals.
+To better understand how these rules of peer influence could be used in modeling applications of real world diffusion and in networked environments, we use our behavioral findings to simulate spreading dynamics in real world case studies.
+We specifically try to see how cumulative influence plays out in the presence of user uncertainty and measure its outcome on rumor diffusion, which we model as an example of sub-optimal choice diffusion.
+Together, our simulation results indicate that sequential peer effects from the influence decision overcomes individual uncertainty to guide faster rumor diffusion over time.
+However, when the rate of diffusion is slow in the beginning, user uncertainty can have a substantial role compared to peer influence in deciding the adoption trajectory of a piece of questionable information.